learning-zone/css-basics/README.md

 * **sticky** - Sticky positioning is a hybrid of relative and fixed positioning.
 The element is treated as `relative` positioned until it crosses a specified threshold, at which point it is treated as `fixed` positioned.

-#### Q. The difference between block / inline / inline-block element?
+#### Q. The difference between block, inline and inline-block element?

 * Elements with ```display: inline-block``` are like ```display: inline elements```, but they can have a width and a height.
     That means that you can use an ```inline-block``` element as a block while flowing it within text or other elements.